raymondshiner/shiner-shenanigans/EVENTS_GUIDE.md

 -   Full event information including:
     -   Title and description
     -   Date and time
-    -   RSVP count showing how many people have responded
+    -   Complete RSVP list with names and party sizes
+    -   Total guest count automatically calculated
     -   Event tags for easy categorization
     -   Status badges (upcoming, completed, cancelled)
-    -   RSVP button for upcoming events
+    -   **Interactive RSVP form** for upcoming events where guests can:
+        -   Enter their name or group name
+        -   Select their party size (1-20 people)
+        -   Submit their RSVP

 ## Managing Events